jfree/jfreesvg/README.md

 Change History
 --------------

 Version 2.2 (??
-January 2015)
+May 2015)
-- add handling for BasicStroke cap, join and miterlimit;
+- added handling for BasicStroke cap, join and miterlimit;
-- add ZIP option when writing SVG to files;
+- added ZIP option when writing SVG to files;
+- added demo for exporting Swing UIs to SVG;
-- fixed handling of PathIterator.SEG_CLOSE.
+- fixed handling of PathIterator.SEG_CLOSE;
+- fixed y-coordinate bug in drawImage();
+- added workaround for ClassCastException on MacOSX with Nimbus L&F.

 Version 2.1 (4 August 2014)